anuraagr-13/anuraagr-13/README.md

 In this project, we are trying to apply GNN (Graph Neural Networks) on a classical machine learning problem, i.e., TSP.
 Travelling salesman problem is a fully integer-based programming model that makes it NP-hard i.e., it does not have a natural feasible solution..
 So, we are trying to use the graph structure of a neural network to solve a TSP problem and give a good accuracy using learning instead of carefully designed heuristics.
 Our approach is to use the state-of-the-art solvers and use imitation learning to get a reliable model, then use reinforcement learning to increase the accuracy of the model.

 ---
+�
 #### Industy Experience:

 I have completed a 6-month internship as a Data Science Intern in 2020.
 I was responsible for planning and executing a Computer Vision project.
 Using Keras and Tensorflow, the objective was to create a model to predict the age of person given a dataset with images.
 Implementation was completed utilizing bottleneck features from a Convolution Neural Network (CNN) trained on a wide set of publicly available image datasets.
 My internships have allowed me to gain real-time experience on interesting topics like recommendation systems and time series analysis.
 I also got experience in dealing with real-time data pipelines including extracting video-based input using Apache Kafka.

+I also worked on many essential components of Computer Vision and Natural Language Processing including building a traffic intensity detection system as well as a user feedback reading system using Deep Learning.

+Here is my Linkedin profile: [LinkedIn](https://www.linkedin.com/in/-anuraag-ramesh/)

 <!--
 **anuraagr-13/anuraagr-13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.